 Science has shown that we need three positive ones for every negative thought to counteract the negative one.

-It might not have been you who put those negative thoughts into your friend’s head, but they can negate them with three positive statements at a time!
+You might not have put those negative thoughts into your friend’s head, but they can negate them with three positive statements at a time!

-Remember, most people would not share easily, even if they need some help.
+Remember, most people would not share easily, even if they need help.

 However, you should at least try by asking if they want to talk.